Authenticator-Extension/authenticator.cc/docs/en/edge-privacy.md

 ### Managing Your Data

 You can download a copy of your data using the `Export / Import` menu's `Download Backup` button.
-Currently, due to a bug in Edge, it is not possible to use the `Download Backup` button; in the meantime please follow these instructions to get your data: [[Backing up in Edge]].
+Currently, due to a bug in Edge, it is not possible to use the `Download Backup` button; in the meantime please follow these instructions to get your data: [Backing up in Edge](edge-backup).
 You can delete your data by pressing the pencil in the top-right corner and clicking the red minus next to the entry you want to delete or by uninstalling the extension.
 You can add a password to encrypt your data in the `Security` menu.

 ### Contact